Vin-meido/XUnity-AutoTranslator-SugoiOfflineTranslatorEndpoint/README.md

 If you installed the CUDA update, set `EnableCuda` to `True` and increase `MaxBatchSize` to a larger value (e.g. `100`)

 Optionally, if you want the translations to reflect faster, set `EnableShortDelay` to `True`.
+There's a bunch more configuration options you can set (refer to the configuration section for details on what they do)

+## Usage

+Just run the game.
+Do not run the SugoiTranslator's offline mode batch script, as the endpoint starts its own version of the server.

+Once the game is running you can press `Alt`+`0` to bring up the XUAT panel to confirm that you've configured the endpoint properly and if it's translating.

 ## Updating